Leimy/9vz/9front-on-vz.md

-Rough edges, in rough priority order: the harness traps Ctrl-C as "stop the VM" rather than passing it through (Plan 9's interrupt key is DEL, which mostly hides this); the console getc path busy-waits (fine for rdb, not pretty); guest RAM is capped at 2GB by the address-space layout; SMP is untested (secondary CPU bring-up under VZ's PSCI needs verification);
+Rough edges, in rough priority order: the harness traps Ctrl-C as "stop the VM" rather than passing it through (Plan 9's interrupt key is DEL, which mostly hides this); the console getc path busy-waits (fine for rdb, not pretty); guest RAM is capped at 2GB by the address-space layout.

-native graphics are half-built (the host side exists — see "Native graphics" below — but the guest has no virtio-gpu driver yet, so drawterm remains the working answer); and the port directory duplicates arm64 wholesale rather than sharing sources, which upstream may want restructured.
+SMP works up to 10 CPU cores on my M5 Macbook Air.

+GUI works, but no button chords functional 100% due to some oddities in the virtualization framework.

 ## Native graphics